Untold Stories Grant Awards

 awards

-Healthy Minds Bradford and Bradford and Craven District Mind are pleased to announce their Untold Stories Grant Award is now open for applications.
+Bradford District and Craven Mind and Bradford 2025 are pleased to announce their Untold Stories Grant Award is now open for applications.

 Untold Stories is a creative project designed to uplift unheard voices, challenge stigma, and connect communities through powerful stories about mental health.
 These small grants will support projects that use creative health approaches to help individuals share and reflect on their mental health journeys.
 You can find more information about creative health and how it is being used to support health and wellbeing here: Creative Health Hub